scala-steward/akka-persistence-spanner/CONTRIBUTING.md

 ## General Workflow

-This is the process for committing code into master.
+This is the process for committing code into `main`.

 1. Make sure you have signed the Lightbend CLA, if not, [sign it online](http://www.lightbend.com/contribute/cla).
 2. Before starting to work on a feature or a fix, make sure that there is a ticket for your work in the [issue tracker](https://github.com/akka/akka-persistence-spanner/issues).
 If not, create it first.